Feanor-Silmaril/Feanor-Silmaril.github.io/README.md

-# Feanor-Silmaril.github.io
-An info-graphic on the six battles of Beleriand as presented in a responsive website.
+An infographic of the Six Battles of Beleriand that transpired in The Silmarillion presented through a website.